AndresCL/Todo-Angular-Node/README.md

 * _npm install_ - install all the node packages listed in the package.json file
 * _bower install_ - installs the front end packages listed in the bower.json file

-* Open ../sql/database.sql and run it in your Postgres database
+* Open ../sql/database.sql and run it in your Postgres database (You may have to change the Owner data on it)
 * Open ../server/config/database.js and enter PostgreSQL database connection details

 ## Then Run